nicampbel/hotel_booking_system/Notes.md

 - UI input captured and sent to server

 # Change:
-- UI only captures input and sends room selection to server; logic happens in Server
-- Update UI based on server feedback
+DONE UI only captures input and sends room selection to server; logic happens in Server DONE Update UI based on server feedback

 # To do:
 - Add text file